carlosarroyoam/android-simple-chronometer/README.md

 # android-simply-chronometer
-Simply chronometer app using Java and Android
+Simple chronometer app using Java and Android